-Curating Music for Psilocybin Research (Part I)
+Curating Music for Psilocybin Research (Part II)

 Nick had heard Brian's 24-hour radio station Ambient Flo and knew that we were interested in sound therapy and the power of music as therapy.
 He had been asked by the project lead, James B Close, to find a team of DJs who would form a panel of music experts tasked with selecting songs that would be played to chronic pain sufferers that had ingested Psilocybin, a psychoactive compound similar modelled on the naturally occurring magic mushroom.